-By using Ternary Operator, we can replace the multiple lines of if…else statement code into a single line in Visual Basic.
-The Ternary operator we will help you to execute the statements based on the defined conditions using comma (,) separated operator.
+Using Ternary Operator, we can replace the multiple lines of if…else statement code into a single line in Visual Basic.
+The Ternary operator will help you execute the statements based on the defined conditions using the comma (,) separated operator.

-In Visual Basic, the Ternary Operator will always work with 3 operands.
+In Visual Basic, the Ternary Operator will always work with three operands.
 Following is the syntax of defining the Ternary Operator in Visual Basic programming language.

-If you observe the above Ternary Operator syntax, the conditional operator will return only one value from the defined expressions i.e. either first_expression or second_expression based on the value of a condition.
+If you observe the above Ternary Operator syntax, the conditional operator will return only one value from the defined expressions, i.e., first_expression or second_expression, based on the value of a condition.

 In Visual Basic, the Ternary Operator will work as follow.

 As said earlier, the Ternary Operator is an alternative of if…else statement in Visual Basic programming language.
-For example, we can replace the following if…else statement with Ternary Operator like as shown following.
+For example, we can replace the following if…else statement with Ternary Operator as shown below.

 Dim x As Integer = 5, y As Integer = 20